julelang/manual/src/introduction/data-types.md

 ## String

 Jule strings are UTF-8 encoded byte-by-byte, and support Unicode.
-They are also mutable.
-So you don't need to use String Builder to compensate for the inefficiency of immutable strings as in some other languages, string concatenations are less of a performance concern.
+They are also immutable, means you can't modify them.

 Strings support the `+` operator for concatenation, It's that easy to concatenate two strings.
 Additionally, using the `==` and `!=` operators, you can easily determine whether two strings are the same or not.

+In most cases, any concatenation will result as heap allocation which is might be expensive.
+For higly-repeated concatenations use string builder utilities instead.

 It also supports the `<`, `<=`, `>`, and `>=` operators for comparing strings.
 But it is not case-sensitive, case-insensitive or like that.
-This operators just compares runes of strings.
+This operators just compares bytes/runes of strings.

 ### String Literals
 ```jule